glStencilFunc — set front and back function and reference value for stencil testing

 the following list shows the effect of each comparison function

-that can be specified by func
+that can be specified by func.

 Only if the comparison succeeds is the pixel passed through